Introduction

 • Early action, education, and youth engagement.

-Fire and rescue authorities (FRAs) are required by the national framework to produce a local Community Risk Management Plan (CRMP) that sets out the authority’s strategy, in collaboration with other agencies, for reducing the commercial, economic and social impact of fires and other emergency incidents.
+Fire and rescue authorities (FRAs) are required by the National Framework to produce a local Community Risk Management Plan (CRMP) that sets out the authority’s strategy, in collaboration with other agencies, for reducing the commercial, economic and social impact of fires and other emergency incidents.

 Our CRMP sets the overall direction and is informed by a Strategic Assessment of Risk (SAoR).
 This prevention strategy provides more detail on how we will deliver and develop prevention services during the period and our annual service plans will describe the continuous improvements we intend to make to achieve this.